bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. PrettyPhoto pop-up window containing the album images.

 == Changelog ==

+= V4.2.0 - 15.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1
+* Update : The French language file is updated.
+* Update : The Ukrainian language file is updated.

 = V4.1.9 - 11.04.2014 =
 * Update : We updated all functionality for wordpress 3.8.2.